 Colostomy brings the colon to an opening at the surface of the skin, which allows the waste to pass out of the body.
 This new opening is called stoma and usually measures from one to one-and-a-half inches in diameter.
 A pouch, or a stoma appliance, is needed to be worn at all times.
 The stoma has no sphincter muscles, so there is no conscious control over the elimination of waste products from the body after the procedure.

-Recovery of the patient depends on individual circumstances and general health of the patient.
+The patient's recovery depends on individual circumstances and general health.
 A patient may be required to stay in the hospital for three to seven days.
 However, some patients may need more time to recover.

 Health Insurance Coordination